bilalrana351/InterviewAI-Backend/docs/api.md

 *   **URL**: `/api/end-of-call-report`
 *   **Method**: `POST`
 *   **Auth Required**: No (webhook from Vapi)
-*   **Description**: Receives the transcript and summary from Vapi when a call ends, and updates the associated interview round.
+*   **Description**: Receives the transcript and summary from Vapi when a call ends, evaluates the interviewee's responses using OpenAI structured output, and updates the associated interview round with the transcript, score, and detailed feedback.

 *   **Body Parameters**:
     ```json